shuozhixu/Modelling_2024/README.md

 Run the simulation with files `lmp_0K.in`, `min.CoCrNi_27nmx_27nmy_27nmz_random.dat`, and `CoCrNi.lammps.eam`.

 Once it is finished, we will find a new file `a_E`.
+Run the following script in the terminal

+	awk NF a_E > new_aE

+Then we will find a new file `new_aE`.
 The first column is the ratio of the trial lattice parameter to 3.5564, the second column is the trial lattice parameter itself, in units of Angstrom, and the third column is the cohesive energy, in units of eV.
 If we plot a curve with the second column as the _x_ axis and the third column as the _y_ axis, the curve should look like the ones in Figure 1(a) of [this paper](http://dx.doi.org/10.1016/j.commatsci.2021.110942).

 Then run `sh min.sh` to find out the trial lattice parameter corresponding to the lowest cohesive energy (i.e., the minimum on that curve), and that would be the actual lattice parameter.
 Specifically, we will see